Donald Trump Denies Access Hollywood Sexual Assault

 Update: It wasn't enough to cost him the election, but Donald Trump's name will forever be associated with a lewd Access Hollywood video in which he bragged about kissing and grabbing women by their genitals because "when you're a star, they let you do it."

-Earlier this week, Trump backpedalled in a major way and claimed that the tape, which was enough to get Billy Bush fired for laughing along as Trump spoke, isn't "authentic."
+Earlier this week, Trump backpedaled in a major way and claimed that the tape, which was enough to get Billy Bush fired for laughing along as Trump spoke, isn't "authentic."

 Unsurprisingly, Access Hollywood kept the receipts (like, you know, the video footage of Trump speaking) and its hosts have responded to the president's latest outrageous claim.